Annual reports: It’s all about getting the mix right

 Do you really need to deliver it to mobile devices?

 These days, many factors determine if your annual report will get where you want it to go.
-With so many publishing options, you’re going to have to choose wisely to maximize your chances of reaching your target audience.
+With so many publishing channels, you’re going to have to choose wisely to maximize your chances of reaching your target audience.
 You’ll also need a smart cross-media mix consisting of various channels, a structured layout to present the content in compliance with legal requirements, and a creative concept that works for your purposes.
 An annual report not only presents your company’s business situation; it also portrays the people behind it.
 What sets your enterprise apart?
 And how do you showcase what makes it special?
 The chairman’s letter should serve as a guideline.
 And the business profile – that is, the section concerned with selling your organization’s best attributes – shouldn’t stray too far from it.
 Boost your company’s brand recognition by bringing out its individuality.
 If you put all these principles into action, you’ll be able to convey the contents of annual reports in a more focused, effective and powerful way.

 What channels work best for your annual report?

-Perhaps you want to use all media for your annual report.
+Perhaps you want to use all publishing channels for your annual report.
 That will, of course, involve a great deal more effort than merely publishing a printed report and a PDF version, which suffices for most companies.
 But if you want to do more, linking the report to digital media is the way to go.
 For example, you could post it on the company’s website.
 That’s a good option because it lets you connect with so many more people.
 A website also presents a far more vivid showcase for pictures and videos.
 The business profile could also be published as an image-building brochure.

 Let’s look at two case studies: